SimulBench

 Based on the nature of the output information, we have bifurcated the tasks into two distinct categories:

-We categorize the simulation tasks into three distinct types based on their targets:
+We also categorize the evaluation script into three distinct types based on the extraction strategy:

 Micro-averaged scores of different LLMs on SimulBench.